LeafyLuigi/sulfide/README.md

 The former will output a parsed class list containing every CSS class (and ID), excluding aliases.
 This way a whole list containing (hopefully) unique classes can be dealt with on its own, such as for finding out-of-date classes or finding duplicates.

 The latter will output a parsed list containing all CSS classes (and IDs) with an alias linked to it.
 This will not output the aliases used to point to the class/ID though.

+## Want to contribute?

+Feel free to open up a pull request with your edits to `_classes.scss`.
+Any new classes should go into a category relevant to the part of the app the CSS class is found.
+If you're moving existing classes, replacing the old class with an alias pointing to the new class is required.
+Removing an existing class (or alias) should not be done without approval.